kubapeter/portfolio/Coursera Courses/Standalone Courses/Agile with Atlassian Jira/README.md

 ## Remarks
 - The core of the course is constituted by the 20 hands-on labs.
 At the beginning of the course the student registers a free Atlassian account.
 The labs teach everything using the free version of Jira on the website.
-- The course is quite practice oriented, although teaches some basic concepts of agile project management.
+- The course is quite practice oriented, although it also covers some basic concepts of agile project management.